-- 6. The respondent has contested the complaint on the following grounds: - I. That the commercial relationship between the parties revolves around a commercial unit in the project.
-Upon gaining knowledge of the project, the complainant applied for a provisional allotment in the project by submitting an application form dated 23.12.2012.

-- II.
-The said request for allotment was accepted by the respondent and a unit bearing tentative number GF-067 tentatively admeasuring 379 sq.ft. was allotted to the complainant. - III.
-Thereafter, the respondent requested for details of allottees for execution of the BBA and upon non receipt of the same, requested for such information via letters dated 21.12.2016 and 21.08.2019.
-A subsequent reminder letter has also been issued by the respondent on 21.08.2019 stating that the Space Buyer Agreement for the captioned unit has been sent to the complainant for signing on 21.08.2019, however, the same has not been returned till date for execution of the agreement. - IV.
-That from the beginning of the implementation of the project, there have been various intervening circumstances, beyond the control and apprehension of the respondent that have affected this commercial relationship between the parties.
+- 12. The respondent has contested the complaint on the following grounds: - That the commercial relationship between the parties revolves around a commercial unit in the project.
+Upon gaining knowledge of the project, the complainants applied for a provisional allotment in the project by submitting an application form dated 19.03.2013. - II.
+The said request for allotment was accepted by the respondent and a unit bearing tentative number GF-099 tentatively admeasuring 401 sq.ft. was allotted to the complainants. - III.
+Thereafter, the respondent requested for details of allottees for execution of the BBA and upon the same being provided, the buyer's agreement was executed between the parties on 02.01.2017. - IV.
+That from the beginning of the implementation of the oroject, there have been various intervening circumstances, beyond the control and apprehension of the respondent that have affected this commercial relationship between the parties.
 For ease of reference all the factors and events having a direct effect on the project have been delineated hereinbelow.

-Category 1: Period between 06.04.2004 and 23.04.2015 The events that transpired under this category show that there was not one event that could have been preconceived by the Respondent and neither was there any event / default on part of the Respondent that has led to the subsequent stay and the departmental delays.
-Category II: Period between 24.04.2015 and 13,03.2018 (hereinafter referred to as Zero Period I) Due to the pendency of the proceedings before the Hon'ble Supreme Court, a stay was affected over the project land, however, permission was granted to Paradise to approach DTCP to seek clarifications qua the applicability of stay over the project in question.
-During this time, the company was in constant follow up with DT P (enforcement)

-OLV ALKE with respect to grant of necessary permissions concerning the project.
+Category 1: Period between 06.04.2004 and 23.04.2015 The events that transpired under this category show that there was not one event that could have been preconceived by the Respondent and neither ------------- -- -- was there any event / default on part of the Respondent that has led to the subsequent stay and the departmental delays.
+Category II: Period between 24.04.2015 and 13.03.2018 (hereinafter referred to as Zero Period I) Due to the pendency of the proceedings before the Hon'ble Supreme Court, a stay was affected over the project land, however, permission was granted to Paradise to approach DTCP to seek clarifications qua the applicability of stay over the project in question.
+During this time, the company was in constant follow up with DT P (enforcement) with respect to grant of necessary permissions concerning the project.
 Category III: Period Between 14.03.2018 and 12.10.2020 After the removal of the stay by the Hon'ble Supreme Court, continuous follow ups were made by the Respondent regarding the grant of pending permissions.
 The Respondent herein is seeking the grace of this period as the entire time was utilised in following up with the concerned departments.
 Category IV: Period Between 13.10.2020 - 21.07.2022 (hereinafter referred to as the Zero Period II) The Project was under injunction by the Hon'ble Supreme Court due to an application filed by HSIIDC.
-Category V: Period from 22.07.2022 till Date The Respondent is seeking the benefit of this period as a grace period from this ld.
+Category V: Period from 22.07,2022 till Date The Respondent is seeking the benefit of this period as a grace period from this ld.
 Authority.
-The entire list of events exfacie show that the Respondent has been left at the mercy of the competent department and has been entangled in the procedural requirements and departmental delays due to no fault whatsoever on part of the Respondent.
+The entire list of events ex facie show that the Respondent has been left at the mercy of the competent department and has been entangled in the procedural requirements and departmental delays due to no fault whatsoever on part of the Respondent.